Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Authentication Methods for ArgoCD with GitHub/authenticate-with-github-app.md

 ```

 ### Fill out the argo-specific section in your tenant definition
-Fill out the argo-specific section by copying the following fields under the `spec.encryptedData` in the Sealed secret to the tenant variable `argocd.main_git_repository` inside your tenant definition:
+Fill out the argo-specific section by copying the following fields in the Sealed secret to the tenant variable `argocd.main_git_repository` inside your tenant definition:

    * `true` --> `github_app.enable_app`
    * `type` --> `encrypted_type`